-God this traditional Goan vindaloo is good!
+This traditional Goan vindaloo is so good!

 I usually use leg or shoulder meat to make traditional Goan Vindaloo but a few days ago I decided to try it with pork belly.